To the Beautiful You

 To the Beautiful You is a 2012 South Korean television drama series starring Sulli, Choi Min-ho, and Lee Hyun-woo.
 It aired on SBS from August 15 to October 4, 2012 on Wednesday and Thursday at 21:55 (KST) for 16 episodes.
 The drama is based on the Japanese shōjo manga Hana-Kimi by Hisaya Nakajo.

 Plot

 Goo Jae-hee (Sulli), a South Korean girl living in the United States, watches a track-and-field competition on TV one day and becomes attracted to one of the high jump athletes, Kang Tae-joon (Choi Min-ho).
 She begins to idolize the young athlete and is inspired to participate in sports and to stand up against her foes.
-She eventually transfers to Korea to attend the same school that Tae-joon, who has recently suffered an accident that could potentially end his career.
+She eventually transfers to Korea to attend the same school that Tae-joon, who has recently suffered an accident that could potentially end his career, goes to.
 However, Tae-joon attends an all-boys Genie High School, so Jae-hee cuts her hair short and disguises herself as a boy to enter the school.